serenayj/PyrEval/README.md

 Output of Step 3 is a .csv file, located under PyrEval.

+## Acknowledgement
+The contributors to this repository include: Andrew Warner, Brent Hoffert, Purushartha Singh, and Steven Fontanella.

 ## References
 [1] Nenkova, Ani and Rebecca J. Passonneau.
 Evaluating content selection in summarization: The Pyramid Method.
 Joint Annual Meeting of Human Language Technology and the North American chapter of the Association for Computational Linguistics (HLT/NAACL).
 Boston, MA.
 June, 2004.